William Petre, 11th Baron Petre: Restoration

 On 29 September 1832, George Edward Last arrived at Ingatestone Hall in a post-chaise from St. Edmund's College, Ware to replace John Law, who had contracted cholera whilst visiting London earlier in the month.
 He took charge of the Ingatestone Mission, at that time one of seven in Essex, and one of his initial concerns was to restore the Ginge Petre Charity to its original Roman Catholic purpose.

 Last achieved this in 1835, just six years after Catholic Emancipation, and was supported by William.
 A stern but benevolent figure, Lord Petre devoted much of his time to the welfare of his tenants in Essex, and was a generous benefactor of the Church in the county.
-With his encouragement, Last recovered the administration and became the Priest-Treasurer and Governor of the restored Charity.
-E.E.
-Wilde recalled his efforts in her Ingatestone and the Great Essex Road (1913):
+With his encouragement, Last recovered the administration and became the priest-treasurer and governor of the restored charity.
+E. E. Wilde recalled his efforts in her Ingatestone and the Great Essex Road (1913):

-"Canon Last, a young, vigorous and popular man, … with the support of Lord Petre, … asserted the right of the Roman Catholics to enjoy the benefit of the Ginge Petre Charity, of which they had been deprived for so many years".

 Relocation

-During the 1830s, whilst Last was working for the restoration of the Charity, the construction of the railway began.
-As the railway neared Ingatestone, in 1838, the Charity ground in Stock Lane was endangered.
+During the 1830s, whilst Last was working for the restoration of the charity, the construction of the railway began.
+As the railway neared Ingatestone, in 1838, the charity ground in Stock Lane was endangered.
 The railway company would require part of the property for the excavation of a cutting and some of the buildings would have to be pulled down.

-A new site for the newly restored Charity almshouses was thus required.
+A new site for the newly restored charity almshouses was thus required.
 The buildings in Stock Lane were sold to the railway company, although two cottages remain to this day next to the railway bridge in Stock Lane.
 Land was acquired adjoining the High Road in the village for new almshouses, and Lord Petre and Last also proposed to build a new public church nearby.
 However, because Last was engaged in raising funds for the new church at Brentwood, Essex, the Ingatestone church did not materialise until a century later.

 The new almshouses in the village were built along three sides of a square, with a small chapel in the centre, facing the road.
 Twelve single-storey dwellings were constructed in Tudorbethan style of red and white brick, each with a living room, bedroom and scullery.